 I lost 5 kg’s off my body weight of 76 kg’s in over a few months.

 High fibre whole grain pasta seemed like a good idea, but it takes a lot longer to cook (fuel quantity) than normal pasta.
 And for me, I enjoy my white pasta too much.

-Without a doubt, one of my favourite pick-me-ups would be a chicken curry, with basmati rice……yummy yummy.
+Without a doubt, one of my favourite pick-me-ups is a chicken curry, with basmati rice……yummy yummy.

 Greens can always be added for those well needed vitamins.
-I do though supplement with vitamin-cod liver oil pills.
+I do though supplement with vitamin and cod liver oil pills.

 Having rice though is not the same as filling one’s tummy on pasta.
 You’ll notice it the next day.
 Pasta gives you greater wings!

 Baked beans mixed in will get you fuelled for the next day too!

 Being an adventurous carnivore, a blast of steak is a welcome treat.

 There’s only one beverage for me; tea, tea and more tea.
 Sweeter than I’d normally take it as I’m generally in need of a sugar rush.